Talbina

 Talbina is a porridge made from barley flour, formed by adding milk and honey to the dried barley powder.
-The name comes from the Arabic word laban meaning yogurt (fermented churned milk), because of its resemblance to yogurt, as it is soft and white.
+The name comes from the Arabic word laban meaning milk, because of its resemblance to milk, as it is soft and white.

 Nutrition

 Barley is a good source of insoluble and soluble dietary fiber.
 The soluble fiber portion contains the richest source of beta-glucans compared to any other grain; these can aid immune function.
 Barley also contains B vitamins, iron, magnesium, zinc, phosphorus, and copper, and is one of the richest sources of chromium, which is important in maintaining blood glucose levels.
-Barley is also rich in antioxidants and contains a high concentration of tocols and tocotrienols, oils that help reduce the risk of cancer and heart disease.
+Talbina, particularly its barley and honey components, is rich in antioxidants and contains a high concentration of tocols and tocotrienols, oils that help reduce the risk of cancer and heart disease..
 Barley has been cited as a possible food to increase tryptophan, and thus serotonin in the body.

 Cultural significance

-Ibn Sina, in his 11th century work The Canon of Medicine, wrote of the healing effects of barley water, soup and broth for fevers.
-Additionally, barley can be roasted and turned into roasted barley tea, a popular Asian drink.
+Ibn Sina, in his 11th-century work The Canon of Medicine, wrote of the healing effects of barley water, soup and broth for fevers.

+Religious significance

+Islam

+It has been recommended by Muhammad and is generally considered a "prophetic medicine".